GeoscienceAustralia/hazimp/docs/permutation.rst

 template file.

 *exposure_permutation*
-    This describes the :ref:`exposure` attribute that will constrain the permutation, and the number of permuations.
+    This section describes the :ref:`exposure` attribute that will constrain the permutation, and the number of permuations.

     *groupby*
     The field name in the :ref:`exposure` data by which the assets will be grouped.
+While any categorical attribute could be used (e.g. building age), it is recommended to use an attribute that represents the geographical region.

     *iterations*
     The number of iterations to perform.
 Default is 1000 iterations